HuvosFromDarnassus/HuvosFromDarnassus/README.md

 - [Book AI: Auto Summaries Audio](https://apps.apple.com/app/id1665356140) - BooksAI reinvented reading and provide over 150 million book summaries in one app.
 Just write the title of the book and in seconds we will prepare a high-quality summary with key ideas and useful insights.
 - [ScanGPT: PDF Scanner with AI](https://apps.apple.com/app/id1673568397) - Scan anything, anytime with our AI-powered mobile scanner app!
 Fast, accurate, and user-friendly.
 - [Fluently AI: Speak Spanish](https://apps.apple.com/ge/app/fluently-speak-spanish-by-ai/id6446359241) - Upgrade your language skills with Fluently - your personal AI language coach.
 You'll receive personalized lessons with real-time grammar, pronunciation, and fluency feedback.
 Fluently is the most entertaining and cost-effective online language coach.
+- [Therapist AI: Online Chat CBT](https://apps.apple.com/ge/app/therapist-ai-online-chat-cbt/id6447895484) - With Therapist AI, you can: Talk through your problems, Ask questions and get help, Receive recommendations for mental health and well-being exercises.
+- [Rewrite: Sentence Corrector](https://apps.apple.com/ge/app/rewrite-sentence-corrector/id6448754772) - Rewrite is designed to be simple and minimalist, with an intuitive interface that makes it easy to improve your writing.
+Simply input your text, and Rewrite will provide you with an improved version that is free of grammatical errors and spelling mistakes.

 ### 🛠 Check out my 🐶pet-projects